Why is it important to optimize WordPress database with WPML?

 It is not possible to guess what will happen to WPML database size when installed on specific web site, but for things like this we do have staging areas.

-It is highly recommended to create staging web site instance, install WPML and implement all multi-language settings there and examine database sizes.
-After that, using speed and SQL query tests on both sites (original and staging with WPML) it is possible to determine existing issues.
+It is highly recommended to create staging web site instance.
+Then install WPML and implement all multi-language settings there.
+Test everything and examine database sizes.
+After that, use speed and SQL query tests on both sites (original and staging with WPML).
+With this it is possible to determine existing issues.
 Remember, proper understanding of issue is usually 50% of solution.

 This is better approach then simply assuming what will happen.